-In EU matters Hamburg and Schleswig-Holstein, together with the other German states act both at national and European level.
+Hamburg and Schleswig-Holstein act together on EU matters in cooperation with the other German states both at national and European level.

 At the national level the Länder (federal states) are actively involved through the Bundesrat (Federal Council) and the conferences of specialised ministers, including the conference of Ministers for European Affairs.